-We hereby report a rare case of a ureteric stent that lost its radiopacity in-situ.
-Although vanishing stents have been previously described^{1-3}, these were in the context of forgotten, longstanding indwelling stents with significant shaft fragmentation and degradation.
-The degraded middle fragments were lost, and were therefore not radiologically identified (on plain radiographs and computed tomography), nor were they seen during endoscopic and percutaneous retrieval of remaining fragments.
+We hereby report a rare case of a ureteric stent that lost its radio-opacity in-situ.
+Although vanishing stents have been previously described,1-3 these were in the context of forgotten, long-standing, indwelling stents with significant shaft fragmentation and degradation.
+The degraded middle fragments were lost, and were therefore not radiologically identified (on plain radiographs and CT), nor were they seen during endoscopic and percutaneous retrieval of remaining fragments.
 On the other hand, the retained and heavily encrusted proximal and distal segments were clearly radiopaque.

-Our patient had an indwelling stent that was invisible on fluoroscopy, however was completely intact on endoscopic retrieval and otherwise functioning normally.
-We find only one comparable case described by Jayadevan and colleagues: a 35-year-old female presented with right flank pain and fevers, and was found to have a right double-J ureteric stent that was indwelling for over 8 years4.
-This stent was overall intact, fragmented minimally only between the proximal curl and the stent shaft, nevertheless it was difficult to visualize both on CT and fluoroscopy.
-It is unknown the exact material and coating composition of this stent, however the authors theorized that radiopaque materials may have degraded and been lost due to chronic exposure to urine.
+Our patient had an indwelling stent that was invisible on fluoroscopy but was completely intact on endoscopic retrieval and otherwise functioning normally.
+We find only one comparable case described by Jayadevan and colleagues: a 35-year-old female presented with right flank pain and fever, and was found to have a right double-J ureteric stent that was indwelling for over eight years.
+This stent was overall intact, fragmented minimally only between the proximal curl and the stent shaft; nevertheless, it was difficult to visualize both on CT and fluoroscopy.
+It is unknown the exact material and coating composition of this stent; however, the authors theorized that radiopaque materials may have degraded and been lost due to chronic exposure to urine.

 Ureteric stents are widely employed to maintain ureteral patency.
-Modern innovations in stent materials and coatings^{5-7} continue to strive for the "ideal" ureteric stent^{7,8} that maximizes biocompatibility^{9,10} and ease of use, while minimizing complications such as biofilm formation and encrustation^{11,12}.
-The modern silicone stent - such as used for our patient - has a number of advantages including patient comfort and low risk of encrustation, which makes it a recommended choice over other stent types for many indications5.
-One study examining the effects of chronic exposure to urine on various stent materials demonstrated that after soaking in artificial urine for 14 weeks, silicone stents had the lowest rates of encrustation compared to other stents13.
+Modern innovations in stent materials and coatings5-7continue to strive for the "ideal" ureteric stent that maximizes biocompatibility and ease of use, while minimizing complications, such as biofilm formation and encrustation.
+The modern silicone stent - such as was used for our patient - has a number of advantages, including patient comfort and low risk of encrustation, which makes it a recommended choice over other stent types for many indications.
+One study examining the effects of chronic exposure to urine on various stent materials demonstrated that after soaking in artificial urine for 14 weeks, silicone stents had the lowest rates of encrustation compared to other stents.

-However, despite radiopacity being a primary feature of the "ideal" stent8, few innovations have targeted the long-term maintenance of stent opacity^{5-7,14}, especially in the context of chronic urine exposure.
+Despite radiopacity being a primary feature of the "ideal" stent, few innovations have targeted the long-term maintenance of stent opacity,5-7,14 especially in the context of chronic urine exposure.
 This may be owing to the rarity of this complication, and the general practice of stent changes every few months that minimize opportunities for material degradation.